Azerbaijan, Baku, July 16 /Trend T.Konyayeva/

 But the facts of the industry show that the potential for increasing exports is very limited, he said.

 "Until new technology comes in and sanctions are lifted, at best we will see present level of exports" Emadi said.
 "I personally expect a small annual fall in the figures."

-According to Hooman Peimani, Head of the Energy Security Division at the Energy Studies Institute of Singapore, the increase in Iranian oil export is possible because of lifting energy subsides.
+Hooman Peimani, Head of the Energy Security Division at the Energy Studies Institute of Singapore, the increase in Iranian oil export is possible because of lifting energy subsides.

 "The price of gasoline, gas-oil and other oil products increased and therefore the domestic energy consumption has decreased, but we don't know the exact volume of Iran's surplus oil for export," he said.

 The targeted subsidy plan launched in December 2010 aims to gradually remove all subsidies over a five-year period and instead give families cash handouts as compensation.

 It eliminates subsidies on gasoline, natural gas, electricity and food and is considered to be one of the most important economic undertakings in Iran's modern history.